 When piping is exposed to very low temperatures, there is a risk that the fluid inside may be frozen, especially when movement is slow or intermittent.
-Note that freezing can happen naturally due to cold weather, on in applications where certain areas must be kept at low temperature with refrigeration.
-Freezing can be prevented with electric heat tracing, which consists on installing cables along piping to provide resistance heating.
+Note that freezing can happen naturally due to cold weather, on in applications where certain areas must be kept at low temperatures with refrigeration.
+Freezing can be prevented with electric heat tracing, which consists of installing cables along the piping to provide resistance heating.

 Prevent freezing in your plumbing system with electric heat tracing.

 Electric heat tracing is also known as surface heating or heat tape.
-It is important to note that the heat tracing is not limited to pipes, but also vessels.
-Heat tracing can also be deployed with steam, although it is only viable when clients have access to steam at a reasonable cost.
+It is important to note that heat tracing is not limited to pipes, but also vessels.
+Heat tracing can also be deployed with Steam, although it is only viable when clients have access to Steam at a reasonable cost.

 How An Electric Heat Tracing System Operates

 The output of a heating element based on electrical resistance can be described with a simple formula:

 For example, if you double the resistance while keeping the current constant, heating increases by 2.
 On the other hand, if you double the current keeping the same resistance, the conductor dissipates 4 times more heat.